All Episodes

 And you all and we all have been betrayed.

-And in 1997, my client Alicia Arden went to the police in Santa Monica and said that she had been the victim of sexually inappropriate conduct by Jeffrey Epstein when he invited her to be auditioning for Victoria's Secret catalog.
+And in 1997, my client Alicia Arden went to the police in Santa Monica and said that she had been the victim of sexually inappropriate conduct by Jeffrey Epstein when he invited her to be auditioning for Victoria's Secret Catalog.

-And they said, why don't you think about it before you file a police report?
+And she went to the police and they said, why don't you think about it before you file a police report?

 She thought about it and came back the following week and filed the first documented police report against Jeffrey Epstein in 1997.